Buenos-Aires-Hackers/contracts/README.md

 ### Core Technologies 🔧

-- **EVVM (Ethereum Virtual Machine Virtual Machine)** 🎪: Our secure escrow contract for locking and managing funds.
+- **[EVVM](https://www.evvm.org/) (Ethereum Virtual Machine Virtual Machine)** 🎪: Our secure escrow contract for locking and managing funds.
 We've built a custom EVVM service that handles the entire escrow lifecycle, from deposit to withdrawal, with async nonce support for efficient transaction processing.
 It's like a blockchain within a blockchain.
 Mind-blowing stuff. 🧠
-- **vlayer** 🔐: Zero-knowledge proof generation and verification for purchase and delivery confirmation.
+- **[vlayer](https://www.vlayer.xyz/)** 🔐: Zero-knowledge proof generation and verification for purchase and delivery confirmation.
 We use vlayer's Web Prover Server to generate ZK proofs that verify purchase and delivery without revealing sensitive information.
 Privacy-preserving verification at its finest. 🎭
 - **x402** 🤖: Automated token payout system for seamless transfers when funds are unlocked.
 Set it and forget it. 🚀
-- **EIL (Ethereum Interoperability Layer)** 🌉: Cross-chain token swaps and bridging infrastructure, enabling users to list from any chain with any token.
+- **[EIL (Ethereum Interoperability Layer)](https://blog.ethereum.org/2025/11/18/eil)** 🌉: Cross-chain token swaps and bridging infrastructure, enabling users to list from any chain with any token.
 Chain abstraction done right. 🎯

 ### Smart Contracts 📜

 - **Treasury.sol** 💼: The main contract handling deposits, withdrawals, listing creation, and purchase verification.
 It's the brain of the operation. 🧠
-- **EVVM Integration** 🎪: Custom EVVM service built on the MATE Metaprotocol for secure, scalable fund management.
+- **[EVVM](https://www.evvm.org/) Integration** 🎪: Custom EVVM service built on the MATE Metaprotocol for secure, scalable fund management.
 Virtual blockchain magic. ✨
-- **RISC Zero Verification** 🔍: ZK proof verification using RISC Zero verifier contracts.
-Trust, but verify. 🛡️
+- **RISC Zero & [vlayer](https://www.vlayer.xyz/) Verification** 🔍: ZK proof verification using RISC Zero verifier contracts combined with vlayer's Web Prover Server.
+We use vlayer to generate the proofs and RISC Zero to verify them on-chain.
+Trust, but verify - with style! 🛡️✨

 ## Features 🎨

 - 🔐 **Trustless Escrow**: Funds are locked in a smart contract until delivery is proven.
 No trust needed. 🎯
 - 🔒 **Privacy-Preserving**: Private credentials are encrypted and only revealed when necessary.
 Your data, your control. 🛡️
 - ✅ **ZK-Proof Verification**: Cryptographic proof of purchase and delivery without revealing sensitive details.
 Math that protects you. 🔢
-- 🌉 **Multi-Chain Support**: List from any chain, pay with any token via EIL.
+- 🌉 **Multi-Chain Support**: List from any chain, pay with any token via [EIL](https://blog.ethereum.org/2025/11/18/eil).
 Chain-agnostic freedom. 🌍
 - 🤖 **Automated Payouts**: Background bot handles token transfers seamlessly via x402.
 Automation that works. ⚡
 - 💳 **Payment Flexibility**: Buyers can use any payment method (cards, crypto, etc.).
 Options, options, options. 🎁